sufyandaredevil/DAA_ASSIGNMENTS/assignments/a3/assignment_3.md

     \end{bmatrix}
 $$

-So the intermediary and final solution of the given graph are:
+So the intermediary and final solution for the given graph are:

 $$
  d^{(2)}= \begin{bmatrix}